Answers to Frequently Asked Questions.

 6. How will my data be used?

-Data Trust Initiative (this link will take you to a different website)
+Data Trusts Initiative (this link will take you to a different website)

 The 'Born in Scotland Data Trust' will develop an infrastructure for trustworthy data stewardship around the study.
 Stewarding healthcare, administrative and social data collected from pregnant women and their children, this pilot project will explore how data trusts can give research participants, including young people, a voice in decisions about data use.